The Finiteness Threshold Width of Lattice Polytopes: The finiteness threshold width in dimension 4

-\begin{theorem}[~ {\cite[Theorem 1.3]{Treutlein}}] Any lattice hollow $3$-polytope falls exactly under one of the following categories: \begin{enumerate} \item It has width $1$.
+\begin{theorem}[~ {\cite[Theorem 1.3]{Treutlein}}] Any hollow lattice $3$-polytope falls exactly under one of the following categories: \begin{enumerate} \item It has width $1$.
 All polytopes of width $1$ are hollow and there are infinitely many of them for each size.

 \item It has width $2$ and admits a projection onto the polygon $2\Delta_2$.
 There are infinitely of them, although finitely many for each fixed size.